kashyapganesh1989/ai-log-analyzer/README.md

 # AI Log Analyzer

-A Python tool to analyze Unix, Java, Python, and Ab Initio logs using AI and rule-based methods.
+A smart tool or agent designed to analyze logs from Unix, Java, Python, Talend, Ab Initio, and similar technologies using AI and rule-based methods, delivering faster root cause analysis and optimal suggested resolutions.